 Delivering a cloud-native side-by-side extension not only requires developing code efficiently but also continuously ensuring high standards.
 Therefore, the SAP S/4HANA Cloud SDK offers a variety of tools for testing as well as a ready-made, codified, and fully containerized pipeline that enables continuous testing and delivery of side-by-side extensions.

 When it comes to developing cloud-native applications on SAP Cloud Platform, you have quite a few options.
-This blog provided a high-level overview of your options.
+This blog post provided a high-level overview of your options.
 Which option do you think would work best for your project?